cyberwahid01/4.2-Deploying-Active-Directory/README.md

 <img src="https://i.imgur.com/mfoZyCu.png" alt="9"/>
 </p>
 <p>
 10. Here we can see we have created a user named Jane Doe and she has been placed in the Admin folder.
-Please note at this stage she has not been assigned the Administrator role or privileges, she has simply been organised into the correct designated category folder.
+Please note at this stage she has not been assigned the Administrator role or privileges, she has simply been organized into the correct designated category folder.
 We created "Jane Doe" by again right-clicking our domain and this time choosing the "User" option, creating her profile and assigning her to the Admin category.
 </p>
 <br />

 <img src="https://i.imgur.com/h7Ouh0j.png" alt="10"/>
 </p>
 <p>
 11. At this stage we still need to assign Jane Doe the actual administrator role and make her an Admin User.
-We do this by right-clicking her user profile, choosing properties, clicking on the "Member Of" tab.
+We do this by right-clicking her user profile, choosing properties, and clicking on the "Member Of" tab.
 Within  the Member Of tab, we click on "Add..." at the bottom, and add her into the "Domain Admins" category by choosing _ADMIN when we assign her the role.
 </p>
 <br />